GermanHydrogen/Registration-Bot/README.md

 # Registration-Bot
-A simple Discord Bot for managing regestrations to events for your community.
+A simple Discord Bot for managing registrations to events for your community.

 ## Usage
 First of all create an Slotlist with following requirements:
 - Begins with "Slotliste"
 - Each slot has its own line
-- Each slot description beginns with "#[Number of the slot]"
+- Each slot description begins with "#[Number of the slot]"
 - Each slot description ends with an "-"

 ### Example